i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 for a single direction.
 It creates a tagset, and a root key to be used for a subsequent DH ratchet if necessary.

+We use DH initialization in two places.
+First, we use it to generate a tag set for the New Session Replies.
+Second, we use it to generate two tag sets, one for each direction, for use in existing session messages.

 TODO why are we using the chain key after split() ?